 I didn’t need telling me twice they were booked!!I used up all available annual leave, 12 days to be precise that took us from the 1st of December to the 18th of December.
 This turned into 19 days after a 24 hour delay (yay).

-Our Itinerary around the Philippines was as follows:
+Our Philippines Itinerary around the islands was as follows:

 For just over two weeks we travelled the Philippines visiting five islands in total.
 Also seeing as much around them on as many boat trips as we could fit in.
 We wanted to feel like the were not just chasing round the whole time and had time to relax and enjoy.

 It felt nice and relaxing and felt like we did a lot too.
 The best of both worlds.

 Manchester to Hong Kong – A Day

 Here we took advantage of a 9 hour lay over to explore a bit of Hong Kong.
 We had previously debated this, but I wanted to to spend all available time beaching.
 This was the perfect compromise!
 We got to see a flying tour of the city which I really enjoyed and will 100% be returning to Hong Kong.

 Layover | 9 Hours in Hong Kong

 Our first stop in the Philippines was Mactan, Cebu.
 We decided to stay here after our long journey rather than moving on straight away.
 Here we visited markets, explored Mactan and loved every second in our hotel.
 This also made it perfect as a jump off point to other areas on Cebu if you are exploring more of the island.
 As we were flying out of Cebu fairly quickly after we had to prioritise where we wanted to go.
 In the end we chose to stay on Mactan and take a trip to Bohol whilst there.